kmbhm1/example-fastapi-redis-chemblntd/README.md

 ## Future Work

 - [ ] Integrate more [caching](https://developer.redis.com/develop/python/fastapi/#caching-data-with-redis) with Redis & add the ability to add data.
-- [ ] Modify the refrest process to be more dynamic.
+- [ ] Modify the refresh process to be more dynamic.
 - [ ] Create tests and test coverage.
-- [ ] Update the dosstrings and OpenApi documentation.
+- [X] Update the dosstrings and OpenApi documentation.
 - [ ] Add pre-commit [hooks](https://pre-commit.com/).
 - [ ] Integrate different data sources & models.
 - [ ] Modify the indexing model and REST methods for more robust searching.